ibm-cloud-docs/cephaas/host_view.md

 {: #view-single-host-details-api}
 {: api}

-Make a `GET /hosts/{id}` call to see details of a host.
+Make a `GET /hosts/{id}` request to see details of a host.
 See the following example.

 ```sh
 curl -X 'GET' '$sds_api_endpoint/v1/hosts/r134-b82edf1f-79ad-46e7-a800-cabb9a3d4921' -H 'accept: application/json'